CosmWasm/cw-plus/contracts/cw3-fixed-multisig/README.md

 trigger the proposal to send all stored messages from the proposal and update it's state to "Executed", so it cannot run again.
-(Note if the execution fails for any reason - out of gas, insufficient funds, etc - the state update will be reverted and it will remain "Passed" so you can try again).
+(Note if the execution fails for any reason - out of gas, insufficient funds, etc - the state update will be reverted, and it will remain "Passed", so you can try again).

 Once a proposal has expired without passing, anyone can submit a "Close" message to mark it closed.
 This has no effect beyond cleaning up the UI/database.